H4ck-Software/libsdl2-gui/README.md

-# Libsdl2-gui
+# libsdl2-gui

-Libsdl2-gui is a C++ library that provides base classes to ease the development of SDL2 applications, avoiding rewriting code to manage events of multiple windows, creating textures from image files, etc.
+libsdl2-gui is a C++ library that provides base classes to ease the development of SDL2 applications, to avoid rewriting code to manage events of multiple windows, creating textures from image files, etc.

 ## Installation